Generic Feature Format Version 3

 Simple Modular Architecture Research Tool

 SMART (Simple Modular Architecture Research Tool) is a web resource providing simple identification and extensive annotation of protein domains and the exploration of protein domain architectures.
 It allows the identification and annotation of genetically mobile domains and the analysis of domain architectures.
 More than 500 domain families found in signalling, extracellular and chromatin-associated proteins are detectable.
 These domains are extensively annotated with respect to phyletic distributions, functional class, tertiary structures and functionally important residues.
 Each domain found in a non-redundant protein database as well as search parameters and taxonomic information are stored in a relational database system.
 User interfaces to this database allow searches for proteins containing specific combinations of domains in defined taxa.
-For all the details, please refer to the publications on SMART.

 Human disease methylation database